Thanks, Andrea Zimmerman, for adding Eliza Scidmire to the Internet meme of “women who persisted.”

 On the floor of Congress this month, Sen. Elizabeth Warren opposed Sen. Jeff Sessions’ nomination as U.S. attorney by attempting to read a letter written by the late widow of Martin Luther King, Jr. Senate Republican Leader Mitch McConnell cut off Warren, saying:

 “She was warned.
 She was given an explanation.
 Nevertheless, she persisted.”

 “She persisted” quickly became a bumper-sticker slogan on social media, prompting references to trailblazing women of the past.
 Women like Eliza Scidmore.

 In a Facebook posting, Andrea Zimmerman, author of the children’s book “Eliza’s Cherry Trees,” added Scidmore to the list of history’s defiantly successful women.
 As Andrea noted, it took Eliza 24 years to win support for her idea of planting Japanese cherry trees in the Potomac Park.

 Eliza Scidmore was a young woman with a crazy idea, and the male park supervisors she approached with her suggestion brushed her off.
 Several times.

-But she persisted, and eventually found an ally in First Lady Helen Taft.
+But she persisted.
+Eventually, she got her way by securing as an ally another gutsy woman of her day: First Lady Helen Taft.
 The cherry blossoms we enjoy every spring in Washington show how things turned out.